TAIsRich/chuwa0403/ShortQuestions/Hw9.md

 * annotation: @ComponentScan("package name")

 ## 6. What is  @SpringbootApplication?
+@SpringBootApplication is a combination of three annotations - @Configuration, @EnableAutoConfiguration, and @ComponentScan.

+@Configuration marks the class as a source of bean definitions for the application context.
+This means that any beans defined in this class or any methods annotated with @Bean will be registered with the Spring application context.

+@EnableAutoConfiguration enables Spring Boot's auto-configuration mechanism, which automatically configures the application based on the dependencies on the classpath.
+This allows developers to focus on writing business logic, while Spring Boot takes care of the infrastructure configuration.

+@ComponentScan tells Spring to scan the current package and all its sub-packages for components such as controllers, services, and repositories, and register them with the Spring application context.

+When @SpringBootApplication is used, it replaces the need for developers to manually configure the application context, and provides a default set of configurations and conventions for building a Spring Boot application.

 ## 7. How many ways wo can define a bean?
+Using annotations:
+* class level: @Component, @Servie, @Repository, @Controller
+* method level: @Bean cooperate with @Configurable

+Using xml;Beans can be defined in an XML configuration file using the bean element.
+The bean element contains information about the class, scope, and properties of the bean.

 ## 8. What is default bean name for  @Component and  @Bean?
+The camel case of the class name or method name with the first letter small case.

 ## 9. What is the difference between  @component and  @service,@repository?
+No funcitonal difference. @Component includes @service,@repository.
+Using the appropriate stereotype annotation for a given class can make the code more self-explanatory and easier to understand.

 ## 10. How many annotaitons we can use to inject the bean?
+3

+* @autowired: a spring type Spring-specific annotation.
+This annotation is used to inject beans by type.
+Spring will automatically search for a bean of the same type as the annotated field or parameter and inject it.
+* @Resource: a standard Java annotation.
+It can be used to inject beans by name or by type, and can be used with the name attribute to specify the name of the bean to inject.
+* @Inject: This annotation is a standard Java annotation that is similar to @Autowired.
+It can be used to inject beans by type,

 ## 11. Tell me the three types to do dependency injection(How can we inject the beans in Spring)?
 Which way is better and why?
+By constructor, by setter, by field.

+Constructor injection makes dependencies explicit: When using constructor injection, the required dependencies are explicitly listed as constructor parameters.
+This makes the dependencies clear and easy to understand, and also makes it harder to accidentally omit a required dependency.

+Constructor injection ensures that all dependencies are available: With constructor injection, all required dependencies must be passed as parameters to the constructor.
+This means that the object cannot be instantiated without all of its dependencies being available, preventing runtime errors due to missing dependencies.

+Constructor injection makes testing easier: With constructor injection, it's easy to provide mock or stub dependencies during testing by passing them to the constructor.
+This allows for more comprehensive testing of the object's behavior and also helps to isolate the object being tested from its dependencies.

+Constructor injection is more resilient to changes: With constructor injection, adding or removing dependencies simply requires changing the constructor parameters and any code that calls the constructor.
+This makes it easier to refactor the code without affecting its behavior or requiring extensive modifications.

 ## 12. If we have multiple beans for one type, how to set one is primary? and how to let the spring to pick one bean to inject if no primay.